lmcintyre/AnimAssist/README.md

 This is what it looks like when I run this command on the files we just obtained:
 ![command](https://github.com/lmcintyre/AnimAssist/raw/main/gh/extract.png)

 Note the skeleton warning.
-Skeletons mismatch don't produce an error, and will break literally everything ever.
+Skeleton mismatches don't produce an error, and may break literally everything ever.

 ### Opening the file properly